mechtron/mechtron.github.io/_posts/2019-4-25-AMI-Bakery.md

 title: "Presenting my ami-bakery tool"
 ---

-I happy to announce that I have open-sourced my tool for building idempotent AMIs in a CI setting.
+I'm happy to announce that I have open-sourced my tool for building idempotent AMIs in a CI setting.
 TL;DR: Packer + checksums = 👍

 ### GitHub repo